ebeaufay/UltraGlobe/README.md

 Oh, and volumetric clouds are implemented out of the box.

-Vector Layers and physics are in the works.
+Video layers, Vector Layers and physics are in the works.

 ## Documentation